paty-oliveira/dbt-playground/layoffs_analysis/README.md

 - `location` - Convert 'SF Bay Area' to 'San Francisco'
 - Generate an auto-incrementing identifier AS `id`
 - Add `ingested_at` column that represents the timestamp at which the row was ingested by dbt.

+### Business Metrics
+Based on the operational data, I divided my analysis based on industry, country and stage.
+This will allow seeing the number of layoffs by industry, country and company stage.

+## Staging models

+## Marts models

+## Data Lineage